Over the past several years, clothing rental has become increasingly popular.

 How to Love Fashion and the Planet

 Like in most circumstances, the best way to approach sustainability from a fashion lens is to buy less and buy higher-quality, longer-lasting clothing.
 You can also scour your local thrift, vintage, and resale shops.
 But even then, you should still focus on purchasing the highest quality items that you know will last.
-Buying a Forever21 top at a thrift store instead of from new from the store doesn’t make it good for the planet, and neither does renting your whole wardrobe instead of investing in key pieces sparingly.
+Buying a Forever21 top at a thrift store instead of new from the store doesn’t make it good for the planet, and neither does renting your whole wardrobe instead of investing in key pieces sparingly.